kavia-common/edutrack-learning-platform-282005-282014/frontend_lms/README_PREVIEW.md

 # Preview

-This preview shows the LMS UI and how to navigate.
+This preview shows the Onboarding LMS UI and how to navigate.
 Use the sidebar and top navigation to access pages.

 ## Logo